egcorpuz/Evaluation-of-Adaptive-Thresholding-in-Cover-Detection-using-CNNs/README.md

 For the testing part, we used TF 2.0 and Keras 2.2.4 for all models.

-Ask the authors for a copy of the raw dataset.
+Ask the authors for a copy of the project manuscript and raw datasets.